RAG performance optimization

 image

-For similar prompts, if you want the results to be consistent or varied each time, you can modify the Parameters to adjust the model parameters when you edit the application.
+To control whether the model provides consistent or varied responses to similar prompts, you can modify the Configure Parameters to adjust the model parameters when you edit the application.

 image

 The temperature parameter in the preceding figure controls the randomness of the content generated by the model.
-The higher the temperature, the more diverse the generated text.
-Conversely, the more deterministic the generated text.
+The higher the temperature, the more diverse the generated text; conversely, the text is more deterministic.

-• Diverse text is suitable for creative writing (such as novels, advertising copy), brainstorming, chat applications, and other scenarios.
+• Diverse text is suitable for creative writing (such as novels and ad copy), brainstorming, and chat application scenarios.

-• Deterministic text is suitable for scenarios with clear answers (such as problem analysis, multiple-choice questions, fact-finding) or requiring precise wording (such as technical documents, legal texts, news reports, academic papers).
+• Deterministic text is suitable for scenarios with clear answers (such as problem analysis, multiple-choice questions, and fact-finding) or that require precise wording (such as technical documents, legal texts, news reports, and academic papers).

 The other two parameters are: